Diamond Rubber Company

 "In 1896 Mr. Barber took a more active interest in the company and the name was changed to the Diamond Rubber Company.

 According to the 1894 Akron City Directory's Incorporated Companies section, the Diamond Rubber Company first appeared at the Falor location previously occupied by the Diamond Match Company, with G. F. Sherbondy serving as Vice-President, and Walter Sherbondy serving as Superintendent.

 G. F. Sherbondy was replaced by J. K. Robinson as Vice-President of Diamond Rubber Company in 1896.

 Walter Sherbondy was granted U.S. patent 499,600 in 1893 for his design of a self-healing pneumatic tire.

 The book Rubber: An American Industrial History states "Diamond Rubber was started in 1893 by the Sherbondy brothers (George, Walter and William)...".
 "The original capital came from the "Match King", O.C.
 Barber of Akron, President of the famous Diamond Match Company.
 He later took over Diamond Rubber".

 In 1898, Harvard-trained chemist Arthur H. Marks was hired by Diamond.
 Marks invented a process to recycle old rubber.
 In 1900, Diamond constructed a new plant to utilize this patent in the recycling of old rubber.
 In 1904, Diamond and B.F.
 Goodrich entered into a rubber recycling joint venture, incorporated as the Alkali Rubber Company, and a new plant was constructed adjacent to the existing Diamond and B.F.
 Goodrich plants in Akron.

-In March of 1912, the Diamond Rubber Company was bought out by and merged with the B.F.
+In March 1912, the Diamond Rubber Company was bought out by and merged with the B.F.
 Goodrich Company.
-The Diamond brand name and product line were retained and a subsidiary Diamond Rubber Company created for the marketing and manufacturing of them.
+The Diamond brand name and product line were retained and a subsidiary Diamond Rubber Company, was created for marketing and manufacturing them.